abey79/vpype/README.md

 - `script`: execute a Python script to generate geometries (see [External scripts](#external-scripts))
 - `translate`, `rotate`, `scale`, `skew`: basic transformation commands which do exactly what you think they do
 - `crop`: crop the geometries, removing everything outside of a rectangular area
 - `linemerge`: merge lines whose endings overlap or are very close
+- `linesort`: sort lines to minimize the total distance between the end of a path to the start of the next one
 - `frame`: add a simple frame around the geometries
 - `show`: display the geometries in a `matplotlib` window
 - `write`: save the geometries as a SVG file